illinoisdata/pod/README.md

 Instead, we aim to develop a new *partial object store* that correctly groups Python objects into pods and detects their changes at pod granularity (historically "pod" stands for partially orered delta).

 *Currently this is a research prototype.
-If you'd like us to productionize it, please let us know (e.g., posting a feature request)*
+If you'd like us to productionize it, please let us know (e.g., posting a feature request)!*

 ## Quick Start